garlic-bred/chronos-carpet-addons/README.md

 This mod is available under the CC0 license.
 Feel free to learn from it and incorporate it in your own projects.

-Parts of this project have been taken from [plusls-carpet-addition](https://github.com/plusls/plusls-carpet-addition), [lunaar-carpet-addons](https://github.com/Lunaar-SMP/lunaar-carpet-addons), [Johan-Carpet](https://github.com/JohanVonElectrum/Johan-Carpet), [litetech-additions](https://github.com/LiteTechMC/litetech-additions).
-The code taken from each project is stored under its respective folder in src/main/java.
-The code has been modified.
+Parts of this project have been taken from [plusls-carpet-addition](https://github.com/plusls/plusls-carpet-addition), [lunaar-carpet-addons](https://github.com/Lunaar-SMP/lunaar-carpet-addons), [Johan-Carpet](https://github.com/JohanVonElectrum/Johan-Carpet).
+The code has been modified. \
+In the past some code was taken from [litetech-additions](https://github.com/LiteTechMC/litetech-additions), but has been removed due to redundancy.